autopi-io/documentation/docs/guides/reflashing_your_device.md

 ### 2. Set up Balena Ethcher (or alternative)

 We recommend using [Etcher](https://etcher.io) for flashing - it will take the GZ image directly and flash it.
 If using Windows, the installation can be done through a regular .exe file.
 For Linux, follow the steps on [Balena's Etcher repository](https://github.com/balena-io/etcher?d_id=fae0960a-c0ca-432e-af94-7e81c00d32a9&s_id=1677580787961#debian-and-ubuntu-based-package-repository-gnulinux-x86x64).
-While working with it ourselves, we've noticed that the first command does not always work on the first try.
+We've noticed that the first command does not always work on the first try.
 If that happens, update your package list through `sudo apt update` and try again.

 :::note for Linux users
 On Linux, we are installing by adding the Balena package repository and installing through our package manager, but keep in mind than